Greece › Crete › Chania Hotels

 Hotel Phone: +30 28210 87400

-In the same family for six generations, Casa Delfino is a luxury, boutique hotel set in a 17th-century Venetian mansion, built for a Genoese sea captain.
-Its 24 spacious, character-filled rooms and suites are unique in layout and size, but all feature marble bathrooms and contemporary Italian furnishings.
-Some add jacuzzi baths, sofa beds, and private balconies or terraces with harbor views.
-The full-service spa features a white marble steam room, a grand whirlpool, and two treatment rooms.
-Light fare and a complimentary, organic breakfast is served daily in the mosaic-floored courtyard, while sunset cocktails are offered nightly on the panoramic roof terrace.
+Casa Delfino, a luxury boutique hotel in a 17th-century Venetian mansion, has been run by the same family for six generations.
+Originally built for a Genoese sea captain, the hotel boasts 24 unique, spacious rooms and suites with marble bathrooms and modern Italian furnishings.
+Select rooms feature jacuzzi baths, sofa beds, and private balconies or terraces with harbor views.
+Its full-service spa includes a white marble steam room, a large whirlpool, and two treatment rooms.
+Guests can enjoy light meals and a complimentary organic breakfast in the mosaic-floored courtyard, and sunset cocktails on the panoramic roof terrace.
 Perfect location near the Venetian port, Maritime Museum of Crete, and the fortress.

 2. Serenissima Boutique Hotel